 As previously reported, Murata via its already well established supply chain interaction with the mobile handset manufacturers, has assumed the business development role in acquiring a mobile design win which would incorporate the CAP-XX supercapacitor.
 Although progress has been impacted by the global slowdown in the electronics market, expectations remain high.
-Murata has advised that it commenced shipping supercapacitors as at the second half of 2010 (calendar year) and are promoting the product strongly to mobile phone manufacturers and other applications.
-It is planning for strong growth in volumes in 2011.
+Murata has advised that it commenced shipping supercapacitors in the 12 months ended 30th June and it is promoting supercapacitors strongly to mobile phone manufacturers and other applications.
+It is planning for strong growth in volumes in the 12 months ended 30th June 2012 and the year after.
 In parallel, Murata is working closely with CAP-XX in developing next generation supercapacitor solutions.

-CAP-XX continues to pursue other business opportunities in addition to mobile handset manufacturers and good progress has been made especially in the SSD, energy harvesting and location tracking markets.
-Sales volumes in the second half of the 2009/10 financial year were steadily increasing but are modest.
-Early indicators such as an increase in customer orders and new customer queries would suggest that the electronics manufacturing market is in a state of recovery and the Company remains confident of rapid growth in the newly identified CAP-XX markets.
-The major short term focus for CAP-XX will be ensuring sufficient capacity is in place at the Malaysian contract manufacturers and Murata to satisfy sales demand; distributors are in place to capture the demand from the emerging markets; assisting where necessary with discussions with mobile phone manufacturers; and ensuring the new business opportunities identified above are aggressively pursued.
+CAP-XX continues to pursue other business opportunities in addition to mobile handset manufacturers and good progress has been made in a number of other markets.
+Sales volumes in the second half of the 2010/11 financial year were strong.
+Early indicators suggest that the markets for the Company's products are in a state of recovery and the Company remains confident of growth in these markets.

+The major short term focus for CAP-XX is to complete the licensing of its new surface mountable supercapacitor, ensuring that distributors are in place to capture the demand from the emerging markets, securing a partner for the automotive market which can provide the necessary manufacturing and sales assets and ensuring the new business opportunities identified above are aggressively pursued.